 Hong Kong’s best photo galleries

-Attempting to kill two birds with one stone, Bamboo Scenes was established last year by Madelon de Grave as an online-only platform for Hong Kong-based photographers to share their work with a broader audience and for local art lovers to collect prints at affordable prices.
+Attempting to kill two birds with one stone, Bamboo Scenes was originally established 2017 by Madelon de Grave as an online-only platform for Hong Kong-based photographers to share their work with a broader audience and for local art lovers to collect prints at affordable prices.
 “What I love about photography is that it captures little moments that we wouldn’t notice on a regular day,” de Grave tells us.
 “It is a common visual language that can bring people together.”
-Despite being an online gallery, Bamboo Scenes hosts regular pop-up exhibitions where 10 percent of sale profits are donated to charity.
-De Grave explains: “Our task is to make these images more permanent than just digital while also challenging the art scene.” bambooscenes.com.
+With a new permanent space recently opened in Sai Ying Pun, you can view works and pick up prints at the cosy venue.
+10 percent of sale profits are also donated to charity.
+De Grave explains: “Our task is to make these images more permanent than just digital while also challenging the art scene.

 Sarah Greene founded Blue Lotus Gallery more than a decade ago with the original aim of focusing on local artists.
 It was a collaboration with printing house Asia One that ignited her interest in photography.
 “Photography is the media with the most direct translation of a reality,” states Greene.
 “And we were the first to consistently build programmes around exploring Hong Kong’s identity through photography.”
 The gallery’s biggest achievements include the rediscovery of local artist Fan Ho and the publication of Marcel Heijnen’s popular Hong Kong Shop Cats.
 Start here to discover the next big thing in Hong Kong photography.